Welcome to the Web Site for

 Covington Castle

-Castle Exterior - Christmas 2005
+Castle Exterior - Christmas 2005 - Taken on Christmas Day

-Castle Exterior - Christmas 2005
+Christmas 2005

-This photograph was taken in December just after sunset with the facade lit up
+Castle Exterior - Christmas 2006 - This photograph was taken in December just after sunset with the facade lit up

 Castle Myth & Castle Fact

 Because the owner made a terrible choice of contractors in the beginning, as a result running out of money before it could be completed, the house was finished to the point of being "dried in" after about 6 months, but the work could proceed no further.
-For nearly ten years it stood unfinished while the money was saved to finish the job, and during that time the house could not be insured or occupied and was extensively vandalized.
+For nearly ten years the castle stood unfinished while the money was saved to finish the job, and during that time the house could not be insured or occupied and was extensively vandalized.

 The house was completed -- enough to allow occupancy -- in the year 2000, though the basement remains unfinished, the driveway mostly unpaved, and the garage unbuilt.
-There is no moat (water problems we don't need), no dungeon (though the idea of making a closet door look like a dungeon entrance has occured to us), and inside the house looks like...a house, though it does have high ceilings and used to have a suit of armor in the front hall.
+There is no moat (water problems we don't need), no dungeon (though the idea of making a closet door look like a dungeon entrance has occurred to us), and inside the house looks like...a house, though it does have high ceilings and used to have a suit of armor in the front hall.

-The kitchen, decorated for Christmas, and for once without mail heaped on the table.
+The kitchen, decorated for Christmas, and for once without mail heaped on the table

-Castle Dining Room - Christmas 2005
+Christmas 2005

-The Dining Room, ready for friends and family to gather for the holidays.
+The Dining Room, ready for friends and family to gather for the holidays

-Living Room Hearth - Christmas 2005
+Christmas 2005

-The Fireplace in the Living Room, hung with stockings for friends and family.
+The Fireplace in the Living Room, hung with stockings for friends and family

-Castle Christmas Tree - Christmas 2005
+Christmas 2005

 We got this gorgeous Christmas Tree from Heritage (High School) Baseball -- a friend is a coach and suggested we look there -- and should have taken more pictures after all the gifts were added around it prior to our Christmas gathering.
 Oh well!

-Castle Staircase - Christmas 2005
+Christmas 2005

 The staircase always looks great when decorated for Christmas, and this year was no exception.

-Castle Kitty - Christmas 2005
+Christmas 2005

 Well, after all of the holiday excitement, we can hardly blame Pixel for taking a nap in an obliging lap.
+She was an elderly Lady then, and has since traveled to that great catnip patch in the sky.

 Castle Visitors since September 1st 2006